jackbdu/nature-of-code-2024-openframeworks/README.md

 3. Use the projectGenerator app in `of_v0.12.0_platform_release/projectGenerator/` to update each sketch folder (e.g. `Example_0_1_Random_Walk/`) before compiling and running it in your preferred IDE.

 _For additional guides, you can refer to the [openFrameworks learning page](https://openframeworks.cc/learning/)._

+## License

+This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.
+Please see [the Nature of Code's Credits page](https://natureofcode.com/credits/) for details.